 These spicy meatballs, which you can prepare with lean minced chicken instead of mixed ground beef or lamb, are quite delicious.

-600 grams boneless fillet chicken breast
+600 grams of boneless fillet chicken breast

 1 large onion